mschnaars/mschnaars.github.io/pages/avalon6/managing_content/avalon6_troubleshooting_a_batch_ingest.md

 ---
 title: Troubleshooting Batch Ingest
-summary: "Tips for locating errors in a failed Batch Ingest and instructions for replaying a Manifest File."
+summary: "Tips for locating errors in a failed batch ingest and instructions for replaying a manifest file."
 sidebar: avalon6_sidebar
 permalink: avalon6_troubleshooting_batch_ingest.html
 folder: avalon6/managing_content
 ---

-## Introduction
+Batch ingest can fail for a variety of reasons, including errors with the manifest file and errors with individual items.
+Reports sent to the submitter can help pinpoint and correct errors, after which a manifest file can be replayed to rerun the batch ingest.

-Batch ingest may fail for a variety of reasons, after which the Manifest File can be replayed with corrected information.
+* For instructions on creating a simple manifest file and starting a batch ingest, see [Using Batch Ingest](avalon6_using_batch_ingest).

-For help with creating an Ingest Package and starting a Batch Ingest, see [Uploading Content With Batch Ingest](avalon6_uploading_content_with_batch_ingest).
+* For detailed information about the manifest file, see [Batch Ingest Package Format](avalon6_batch_ingest_package_format).

-### Definitions
+## Definitions

 Batch Ingest
 : {{site.data.definitions.batch_ingest}}